 29 Incredibly Useful Websites You Wish You Knew Earlier.
 There are so many wonderful websites around, and it is difficult to know each and every one of them.

 The below list provides some of those websites that I find particularly helpful, even though they are not as famous or as prevalent as some of the big names out there.
-1. Traveling.
+1. BugMeNot Are you bugged constantly to sign up for websites, even though you do not wish to share your email?
+If yes, then BugMeNot is for you.
+2. This nifty little website tracks whether the emails sent by you were opened and read by the receiver.
+Traveling.
 Travel.
 DHQ: Digital Humanities Quarterly: 2012.
 Managing 100 Digital Humanities Projects: Digital Scholarship & Archiving in King’s Digital Lab James Smithies, King's College London; Carina Westling, King's College London; Anna-Maria Sichani, King's College London; Pam Mellen, King's College London; Arianna Ciula, King's College London Modelling Medieval Hands: Practical OCR for Caroline Minuscule Brandon W.